What is a pregnancy test?

 What happens during a pregnancy test?

-During a blood test, a health care professional will take a blood sample from a vein in your arm, using a small needle.
+Blood tests are done at your provider's office or a lab.
+A health care professional will take a blood sample from a vein in your arm, using a small needle.
 After the needle is inserted, a small amount of blood will be collected into a test tube or vial.
 You may feel a little sting when the needle goes in or out.
 This process usually takes less than five minutes.

 Will I need to do anything to prepare for the test?